 Creating a new language

 If the _CreateLanguage privilege is enabled, the Add New Language button will appear in the language list.
-Click it to open the Add New Language window.

-Enter a language name and select a language to base the new language on.
-The fields Author and Noteare optional.
-Click the Create button to create the new language.
+2. Enter a language name and select a language on which to base the new language.
+The fields Author and Note are optional.
+Click the Save button to create the new language.